How to Find a Book Publisher: A Quick Guide for Aspiring Authors

 The Conventional Path: Securing a Literary Agent

 The most common and time-honored route to traditional publishing starts with finding a literary agent.
 A literary agent is a professional who represents authors, pitching their manuscripts to publishers and negotiating contracts on their behalf.
 Agents are gatekeepers to most large publishing houses; without one, your manuscript might not even be considered.
+Our blog How Does Traditional Publishing Work? will give you the low-down on this process.

 What Does a Literary Agent Do?